idibidiart/react-native-responsive-grid/README.md

 When it comes font scaling, a font only needs to be legible and does not need to grow with the space around it.
 That's because the mobile app user maintains the same relatively short distance from the display regardless of display size, so the font size simply needs to be legible, and does not need to grow or shrink with the screen.
 Having said that, there is nothing to prevent us from using a percentage value for font size so it would grow/shrink with the column width.

-The demo in the video also uses a fixed/slightly modified version of Brent Vatne's (@brentvatne) react-native-fade-in-image, which you can find here: [repo](https://github.com/idibidiart/react-native-fade-in-image)
+_p.s. the demo in the video uses a fixed/slightly modified version of Brent Vatne's (@brentvatne) react-native-fade-in-image, which you can find here: [repo](https://github.com/idibidiart/react-native-fade-in-image)_

 ## Design